 Current Drug Testing Random Rates:

 The PHMSA decreased its annual random drug testing rates from 50% to 25% in 2023.
 Covered employees in which regulations apply include anyone who performs an operation, maintenance, or emergency-response function on a pipeline or liquefied natural gas (LNG) facility.

 The PHMSA requires pipeline operators to remain compliant with a variety of safety regulations and preventative measures.
 Companies who are subject to PHMSA regulations are encouraged to set rigorous compliance programs to reduce the possibility of violations.

-The PHMSA has their own compliance enforcement program to ensure that operators are maintaining regulations and creating a safe and reliable working environment.
+The PHMSA has its own compliance enforcement program to ensure that operators are maintaining regulations and creating a safe and reliable working environment.
 These measures help prevent non-compliant situations, failures, and/or violations.

 Inspections of facilities are common by the PHMSA as a way to help enforce the compliance regulations and standards.
 Operators are expected to thoroughly understand and manage risks associated with their facilities.